REA Group Ltd

 1 day chart

 REA Group Ltd (REA) is a digital advertising business specializes in property.
 REA Group operates Australia's residential and commercial property websites ? realestate.com.au and realcommercial.com.au ? as well as the website dedicated to share property, Flatmates.com.au and property research website, property.com.au.
 REA Group owns Smartline Home Loans Pty Ltd and Mortgage Choice Pty Ltd, Australian mortgage broking franchise groups, and PropTrack Pty Ltd, provider of property data services.

 Buy Australian shares starting with REA.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Interactive Media & Services

 What does REA Group Ltd (REA) do?